voschezang/coding-handbook/software-engineering.md

 Addition

 - Managing X: making sure X is done in a certain way or at a larger scale.
+See [systems-management](systems-management.md).

 [DevOps](quotes.md): vertical integration of development, operations and more.
 A single team that builds and runs an application or service.